-Laser technology is moving at the speed of light.
-Kathryn Conway consults the experts on where to start when investing in a laser or IPL device to ensure you make the right choice for your business and patients ver since the development of the first ruby, Nd:YAG and CO2 lasers in the 1960s, the therapeutic applications of laser and IPL technology have expanded exponentially.
-In a rapidly developing market where indications for laser and IPL are continually being tweaked, as new techniques and mixed modalities are brought to the fore, the subject can feel wholly confusing for anyone who simply wants to buy the best device for their business.
+If you've ever been confused by CO2 or perplexed by pulsed-dye, fear not.
+Kathryn Conway sheds some light on IPL and the myriad types of laser, and which is right for your business ver since the development of the first ruby, Nd:YAG and CO2 lasers in the 1960s, the therapeutic applications of laser and IPL technology have expanded exponentially.
+In a rapidly developing market where indications for laser and IPL are continually being tweaked as new techniques and mixed modalities are brought to the fore, the subject can feel wholly confusing for anyone who simply wants to buy the best device for their business.

 But, says Jon Exley, managing director of Lynton Lasers, an informed purchasing decision is impossible without "a sound knowledge of anatomy, basic understanding of laser physics, and clarity on the needs and demands of your client base".
-So, let's pause for a moment and consider the fundamentals of laser and IPL.
+So, let's pause for a moment and consider the fundamentals of laser and IPL. >